RyabovNick/databasecourse_p1/Tasks/1_Tables_Creation/Readme.md

   before insert on "STUDENTS"
   for each row
 begin
-  if :NEW."N_Z" is null then
+  if :NEW."ID" is null then
-    select "STUDENTS_SEQ".nextval into :NEW."N_Z" from sys.dual;
+    select "STUDENTS_SEQ".nextval into :NEW."ID" from sys.dual;
   end if;
 end;
 /